Erotemic/ubelt/README.rst

 These are some of the tasks that ubelt's API enables:

-  - hash common data structures
+  - hash common data structures like list, dict, int, str, etc. (hash_data)

-  - hash files
+  - hash files (hash_file)

-  - cache a block of code
+  - cache a block of code (Cacher, CacheStamp)

-  - time a block of code
+  - time a block of code (Timerit, Timer)

+  - show loop progress (ProgIter)

-  - download a file
+  - download a file with optional caching and hash verification (download, grabdata)

-  - run shell commands
+  - run shell commands (cmd)

+  - find a file or directory in candidate locations (find_path, find_exe)

-  - string-format nested data structures
+  - string-format nested data structures (repr2)

+  - color text with ANSI tags (color_text)

+  - horizontally concatenate multiline strings (hzcat)

-  - make a directory if it doesn't exist
+  - make a directory if it doesn't exist (ensuredir)

+  - delete a file, link, or entire directory (delete)

+  - create cross platform symlinks (symlink)

-  - expand environment variables and tildes in path strings
+  - expand environment variables and tildes in path strings (expandpath)

-  - map a function over the keys or values of a dictionary

-  - perform set operations on dictionaries

-  - perform dictionary operations like histogram, duplicates, and inversion

-  - delete a file or directory

-  - import a module using the path to that module
+  - import a module using the path to that module (import_module_from_path)

-  - check if a particular flag or value is on the command line
+  - check if a particular flag or value is on the command line (argflag, argval)

-  - color text with ANSI tags

-  - get paths to cross platform data/cache/config directories
+  - get paths to cross platform data/cache/config directories  (ensure_app_cache_dir, ...)

-  - create cross platform symlinks

-  - horizontally concatenate multiline strings
+  - memoize functions (memoize, memoize_method, memoize_property)

+  - build ordered sets (oset)

-  - access defaultdict and OrderedDict by ddict and odict aliases
+  - short defaultdict and OrderedDict aliases (ddict and odict)

-  - build ordered sets

-  - memoize functions
+  - map a function over the keys or values of a dictionary (map_keys, map_vals)

+  - perform set operations on dictionaries (dict_union, dict_isect, dict_diff, dict_subset, ...)

+  - perform dictionary operations like histogram, inversion, and sorting (dict_hist, invert_dict, sorted_keys, sorted_vals)

-  - argmax/min/sort on dictionaries
+  - argmax/min/sort on lists and dictionaries (argmin, argsort,)

+  - find duplicates in a list (find_duplicates)

+  - group a sequence of items by some criterion (group_items)

 Ubelt is small.
 Its top-level API is defined using roughly 40 lines: